 The Food Group partners with schools, faith organizations, and other community groups to provide small packages of kid-friendly foods that help fill the gap between meals for school-aged kids can take home over the weekend.
 For many students who qualify for free lunch at school, finding enough food to get through the weekend can be a real challenge.
 The Food Group ’s dietician helps ensure that each kid pack contains a good balance of protein, dairy, fruit, vegetable, and whole grain snacks to give children the nutrients they need to be successful.

-If you are a school, faith organization, and other community group interested in purchasing kid packs through The Food Group, please contact Sarah Schmidt.
+If you are a school, faith organization, and other community groups interested in purchasing kid packs through The Food Group, please contact Lily Paul.

 Fruits of the City/Garden Gleaning